Federal Work-Study FAQs

 How Do I Get Federal Work-Study?

-See the How Do I Become Eligible for FWS section of our Federal Work-Study webpage for details.
+Visit the How Do I Become Eligible for FWS section of our Federal Work-Study webpage for details.

 Can I Still Apply for Part-Time Jobs if I Don't Have Work-Study?